Duffew/debt-deliverance/README.md

 1. Go to the 'settings' tab within the GitHub Debt Deliverance repo
 2. Select 'pages' from the code and automation section
 3. Ensure that:
-    - source is set to ''deploy from branch'
+    - source is set to 'deploy from branch'
     - main branch is selected
     - folder is set to 'root'
 4. Under 'branch', select 'save'